bawkee/SqlBinder/README.md

 query.SetCondition("hireDate", from: new DateTime(1993, 6, 1));
 ```

 This is just regular C# syntax, the `from:` part helps compiler find the right overload as there are many.
-Also, this time we're clearing the conditions collection as we don't want `hireDateYear` as well, we just want `hireDate` right now - if you look at the SQL again you'll see they are different placeholders.
+Also, this time we're clearing the conditions collection as we don't want `hireDateYear` as well, we just want `hireDate` right now - if you look at the SQL again you'll see that they are different placeholders.

 The resulting SQL: